Danielle Herrington Flashes Bra & Cleavage On Instagram

 But even with all of the excitement of what’s happening now, Danielle’s taken the time to share a throwback Instagram photo from her Sports Illustrated photoshoot that she was a part of in Costa Rica.
 The selfie showed her posing in front of the infinity pool at her hotel room, with the ocean visible in the backdrop.
 The model seemed to be topless for the photo, and she smiled with her lips closed.

 It’s an exciting time for Sports Illustrated models, because this year’s Swimsuit Edition launch is just around the corner.
-The models will be converging in Miami for a two day event that’s sure to draw a big crow of fans.
+The models will be converging in Miami for a two-day event that’s sure to draw a big crow of fans.

 Herrington previously spoke with Rosie Huntington-Whiteley about her career, which was published on Rose Inc.